Topological flowscape reveals state transitions in nonreciprocal living matter: Topological landscapes reveal a symmetry-breaking transition in self-organized structures as nonreciprocity increases

 Further analysis identifies the atlas of frequent motifs at the experimentally inferred nonreciprocity level $\mathcal{N}=1$ (Fig.~\ref{fig:fig3}c).
-Among those, the two dominant motifs contribute to the two peaks of the landscape: motif $\mathrm{M_1}$, corresponding to a perfect crystalline structure, and motif $\mathrm{M_2}$, representing an almost-crystalline structure with a single five-fold defect~(Supplementary~Section~V.D).
-Crucially, nonreciprocity not only breaks the sixfold symmetry inherent to the perfect crystal but also introduces directional anisotropy within the motif space, selecting a preferred structural transition pathway along the $\mathrm{M_1}$--$\mathrm{M_2}$ axis. \\
+Among those {are} the two dominant motifs that contribute to the two peaks of the landscape: motif $\mathrm{M_1}$, corresponding to a perfect crystalline structure, and motif $\mathrm{M_2}$, representing an almost-crystalline structure with a single five-fold defect~(Supplementary~Section~V.D and Supplementary~Video~9).
+Crucially, nonreciprocity not only breaks the sixfold symmetry inherent to the perfect crystal but also introduces directional anisotropy within the motif space, selecting a preferred structural transition pathway along the $\mathrm{M_1}$--$\mathrm{M_2}$ axis. \textit{A posteriori} analysis of this axis reveals its physical interpretation as an emergent order parameter, the number of five-fold defects contained within a motif (Supplementary Section V.A.III).
+For example, moving away from $\mathrm{M_1}$, towards $\mathrm{M_2}$, and then to $\mathrm{M_6}$ is associated with an increase in the number of five-fold defects. \\

 To quantitatively capture this symmetry-breaking transition, we examine one-dimensional slices of the topological landscape along the $\mathrm{M_1}$--$\mathrm{M_2}$ axis (Fig.~\ref{fig:fig3}d).
-The negative log-likelihood ratio $-\log(p/p_{M_1})$ clearly reveals a global minimum at motif $\mathrm{M_1}$ for low nonreciprocity levels, which deepens as $\mathcal{N}$ increases, indicating enhanced stability of crystalline order through nonreciprocal self-healing.
+The negative log-likelihood ratio $-\log(p/p_{\mathrm{M}_1})$, where $p_{M1}$ is the probability density at the location of motif M$_1$, clearly reveals a global minimum at motif $\mathrm{M_1}$ for low nonreciprocity levels.
+This minimum deepens as $\mathcal{N}$ increases, indicating enhanced stability of crystalline order through nonreciprocal {error correction}.
 A second minimum emerges at motif $\mathrm{M_2}$ as $\mathcal{N}$ approaches 1, resulting in a coexistence at $\mathcal{N} = 1$ and a subsequent dominance of defect-containing motifs at higher nonreciprocity levels.
-This behavior is reminiscent of a first-order phase transition, offering a conceptual analogy for understanding nonequilibrium structural transitions~(Supplementary~Section~V.E). \\
+This behavior is reminiscent of a first-order phase transition, where a state transition is mediated by the coexistence of distant configurations.
+Revealing such hidden analogies provides a concrete framework to analyze nonequilibrium state transitions that otherwise lack a standard thermodynamic description.\\